NRN: Origins

+In December 1987, NRN and sister station RTN were sold by Northern Star for $75 million to Darling Downs Television, a company controlled by David Haynes, which at the time owned the Ten station in Brisbane.

-1990s to 2000s
+1990s

 1990 saw plans for NRTV to be merged with southern Queensland's Vision TV to form a larger regional network to respond to the growing aggregation of television into regional areas of the nation, but they were called off.
 On 31 December 1991, Northern New South Wales became the third area to be aggregated, and NRTV, via links to Network 10 (it was part of Northern Star Holdings), owned by Westfield Group chairman Frank Lowy), became its affiliate in the region.
 At one stage, NRTV was the subject of a bid from WIN Television.
 Nothing came of it, but had WIN gone through with the bid, it would have made NRTV the Nine Network affiliate (using the logos of its parent station in southern NSW and the campaigns of the Nine Network, attempting a replication of the affiliation steal during the 1990 aggregation of Regional Queensland television) and would have left NBN as Network 10's affiliate instead in the area.

-NRTV was later sold to Telecasters Australia, who also owned the Queensland affiliate of Network 10.
+NRTV was sold to Telecasters Australia in 1993, who also owned the Queensland affiliate of Network 10.
 In 1994, the station was renamed Ten Northern NSW, and its station identification was changed to that of Network 10.
-The station stopped producing regional news for Coffs Harbour, Lismore and Gold Coast.
+The station stopped producing regional news for Coffs Harbour, Lismore and Gold Coast in May 1995.
 They had previously produced a licence-wide bulletin, but that was axed due to poor ratings.

+2000s

+Ten Northern NSW (NRN) and Telecasters itself were purchased by Southern Cross Broadcasting in 2001.
+The following year, NRN was rebranded to Southern Cross Ten.
+On 14 August 2005, the station and the whole Southern Cross Ten network, received a new star logo.

-NRN launched 10 Bold on 2 July 2009.
+Southern Cross commenced broadcasting Ten secondary channel One HD via NRN on 2 July 2009 on LCN 50.